javimlopez/hmis-repo01/index.md

-## Welcome to GitHub Pages
+## Bienvenido a mi página personal de GitHub

-You can use the [editor on GitHub](https://github.com/ualfranjavierml/hmis-repo01/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Este archivo es el que utilizaré para realizar cambios en la página, es mi [editor en GitHub](https://github.com/ualfranjavierml/hmis-repo01/edit/gh-pages/index.md)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.